 Thomas (“TJ”) Lurie defends automobile manufacturers in product liability litigation.
-He has defended clients facing first-party and third-party bodily injury claims as well as construction defect matters involving product liability, a wrongful death claim and negligence claims brought against trucking companies.
+He has defended clients facing first-party and third-party bodily injury claims as well as construction defect matters involving product liability, wrongful death automotive product liability claims and negligence claims brought against trucking companies.
 TJ also has commercial litigation experience in business disputes and consumer claims in the Midwest.
 He has drafted complex pleadings and motions – ranging from discovery to dispositive motions and appellate briefs – and managed discovery and document review and production.

-TJ has prepared liability cases for trial, including deposing accident reconstruction, medical, and fire cause and origin experts, drafting motions in limine, and reviewing medical records to determine damages and deposing medical and engineering experts.
-He has argued discovery and dispositive motions in both state and federal court and argued in front of the Michigan Court of Appeals.
+TJ has prepared liability cases for trial, including deposing accident reconstruction, medical, and fire cause and origin experts, drafting motions in limine, and reviewing medical records to determine damages.
+He has argued discovery and dispositive motions in both state and federal court and successfully argued in front of the Michigan Court of Appeals.

 He has co-authored a chapter on product liability issues related to autonomous vehicles for a treatise published by the Practising Law Institute in 2021 and co-presented on liability issues related to autonomous vehicles at a seminar for insurance adjusters sponsored by the Property and Liability Resources Board.

 While in law school, TJ served as a judicial extern to the Honorable Terrence G. Berg of the United States District Court for the Eastern District of Michigan.

 In his spare time, TJ enjoys watching baseball – especially the Detroit Tigers – as well as soccer and has a very, very small ownership interest in the Detroit City Football Club.
-He has recently developed an interest in Formula 1 racing and enjoys playing spikeball and other yard games with friends.
+He has recently developed an interest in Formula 1 racing and enjoys playing yard games with friends.